diggalabs/blackbox/README.md

 Files are kept in git/hg encrypted (foo.txt is stored as foo.txt.gpg).

 After deploying an update to your Puppet Master, the master runs a script that decrypts them.
-They sit unencrypted on the master, which should already be locked down.
+These sit unencrypted on the master, which should already be locked down.

 **Passwords (and any short string):**
 Passwords are kept in hieradata/blackbox.yaml.gpg, which is decrypted to become hieradata/blackbox.yaml.
 This data can be read by hiera.
 This file is encrypted/decrypted just like any other blackbox file.